Income Protection for Tradies

 • lifestyle factors

-• high-risk hobbies
+• high-risk hobbies.

 Is income protection insurance tax deductible?

-Easily compare life insurance quotes
+Easily compare income protection quotes

-Save time and effort by comparing life insurance from a range of policies and providers with iSelect’s trusted partner Lifebroker
+Save time and effort by comparing income protection from a range of policies and providers with iSelect’s trusted partner Lifebroker

-iSelect’s partnered with Lifebroker (AFS Licence number: 400209) to help you compare a range of Life Insurance policies. iSelect earns a commission from Lifebroker for each customer referred through the website or contact centre.
+iSelect’s partnered with Lifebroker (AFS Licence number: 400209) to help you compare a range of income protection Insurance policies. iSelect earns a commission from Lifebroker for each customer referred through the website or contact centre.
 Lifebroker do not compare all life insurers or policies in the market.

 iSelect Life Pty Ltd – ABN 89 124 304 347, AFS Licence Number 331128.
 Any advice provided by iSelect is of a general nature and does not take into account your objectives, financial situation or needs.
 You need to consider the appropriateness of any information or general advice iSelect gives you, having regard to your personal situation, before acting on iSelect’s advice or purchasing any policies.
-You should consider iSelect’s Financial Services Guide which provides information about iSelect services and your rights as a client of iSelect.’
+You should consider iSelect’s Financial Services Guide which provides information about iSelect services and your rights as a client of iSelect.